What is the Sports Premium?

 In the Autumn Statement 2013, the Chancellor, George Osbourne announced an additional year's £150m extended funding, taking the total investment to the end of the 2016 academic year.

-On 6th February 2014 the Prime Minister, David Cameron committed to continue the funding for the Primary PE & Sport Premium until 2020.
+On 6th February 2014 the Prime Minister, David Cameron committed to continue the funding for the Primary PE & Sport Premium until 2020, this has now been extended until 2023.
 Schools receive PE and sport premium based on the number of pupils.
 As of 2017 to 2018 schools with 17 or more eligible pupils receive £16000 and an addition payment of £10 per pupil.

 How is the funding to be spent?